-All qualified or seeded teams will be filled into the bracket as shown under 5502.1 according their Qualification or Seeding rank as shown under 5801.1.1/5801.1.3
+All qualified or seeded teams will be filled into the bracket according to their Qualification or Seeding position.

-5801.2.7 Choice of Start Lane
+5801.2.6 Choice of Start Lane

-The first team-competitor is choosing the start lane according to their ranking from the Qualification, or Seeding.
-The second team-competitor must start on the same lane.
+The first team member chooses the start lane according to the individual Cross rules.
+The second team member must start on the same lane.